Mate-ber/ExerciseTracker/README.md

 3. Managing users

-## Important the only things that ws implemented by me is managing activity types and tracking user exercise in folder m3-spring-application.
+## Important the only things that is implemented by me is managing activity types and tracking user exercise in folder m3-spring-application.

 ---
 ## Activities